Project Provides Benefits of Home Visiting for Families Experiencing Homelessness

 - Assess the feasibility of conducting a rigorous evaluation.

-The Chapin Hall research team is led by Senior Research Fellow Dr. Amy Dworsky and includes Researchers Erin Devorah Carreon and Dr. Amanda Griffin.
+The Chapin Hall research team is led by Senior Research Fellow Dr. Amy Dworsky and includes Researchers Erin Devorah Carreon, Dr. Amanda Griffin, and Dr. Beth McDaniel.
 The researchers are interviewing parents receiving home visiting services, home visitors and their supervisors, and are analyzing administrative data.